londonappleadmins/site/_posts/2019-01-21-15th-february-2019-meet-up-thoughtworks-london.markdown

-For our February meet of 2019, the lovely people at [ThoughtWorks](https://www.thoughtworks.com/) are hosting us again with food drinks aplenty, kindly sponsored by [dataJAR](https://datajar.co.uk/).
+For our February meet of 2019, the lovely people at [ThoughtWorks](https://www.thoughtworks.com/) are hosting us again with food and drinks aplenty, kindly sponsored by [dataJAR](https://datajar.co.uk/).